Mathis Mootz: The Panacea

 The Hardest Tour on Planet Earth (2001) documented his partnership with fellow German drum and bass artist Cativo, where elements of oldskool hardcore began entering his products.
 Underground Superstar (2002) found him fusing early hardcore and jump-up with modern production techniques.
 The album included "The Evil Seed", a vocal track for which a music video was produced, and "The Last Brotherhood".
 Adopting an extremely energetic DJ persona, he became known for sets that were equal parts hardcore and drum and bass.
 He also began collaborating with Luna-C, one of the champions of the breakbeat hardcore revival known as hardcore breaks.
 Panacea Shares Needles with Tarmvred, a collaboration with Needle Sharing and Tarmvred in 2002 on Ad Noiseam, combined drum and bass, hardcore, and noise.

 Position Chrome ceased activity briefly in 2004 when Force Inc.'s distributors EFA-Medien went bankrupt, but in 2005, Mootz revived the label, changing his name to The Panacea.
 He has since returned to somewhat darker sounds, releasing a number of singles on Position Chrome, as well as UK labels Outbreak and Offkey Records, the latter run by UK producer Raiden and specializing in Techno-DNB.

 Currently, The Panacea is part of the Anger Management booking agency roster as well as Freak Recordings, which led him to headline several events of the Therapy Sessions franchise.
+Since 2016 he collaborates with artist David Frisch on the techno project New Frames, co-running the labels "Continuum Series 1991-1998" and "Sistema Records".